-World Regional Geography

-GEOG 15000-01L Summer I 2018 (8 weeks)
+World Geography for Educators GEOG 65000-01L Summer I 2018 (8 weeks)

 Welcome to the online version of World Regional Geography.
 This summer you will be exploring the world's cultural regions through online exercises, websites, online videos, and online writing.
 This course is entirely online so will be important for you to build yourself a schedule for completing your work each week.
 By the end of this course, you should be familiar with aspects of the physical, cultural, economic, urban, and population geographies of the world's regions.